-It is the University's aim to provide a setting characterized by respect for all and encouragement for the development of each individual's full potential.
+The University aims to provide a setting characterized by respect for all and encouragement for the development of each individual's full potential.
 The University will not tolerate any behavior, including verbal or physical conduct, which constitutes sexual misconduct, harassment, discrimination, or other unprofessional actions as more fully described in University policies, including but not limited to those described below.
 All learners, staff, and faculty are accountable for compliance with our ICARE values and these specific policies, all of which are subject to change from time to time.
 Violations may lead to disciplinary action, which, in sufficiently severe cases, may lead to separation from the University after applicable due process.